vinodjanardhanan/BatchReactor.jl/docs/src/index.md

 - <surface_mech> : name of the surface reaction mechanism
 - <gas_mech> : name of the gasphase reaction mechanism

+## Input file download
+The xml input file and the *lib* directory containig other required input files may be downloaded from [here](https://github.com/vinodjanardhanan/BatchReactor.jl/tree/main/test).

 ## Output
 The code generates two output files in the same directory where the input file **`batch.xml`** is present.
 The file **`gas_profile.dat`** contains the mole fraction of the gas phase species as a function of time.